 Those that had survived the incoming fire at Ligny were now on the receiving end of a cheering wave of French infantry.
 The bearskins of the Garde clearly visible, appearing from out of the trailing curtains of rain as if dropped from heaven.
 With the Emperor’s name on their lips and Eagles to the fore they swept through the debris strewn streets, pushing the Prussians back over the small wooden bridges of the brook amongst the wrecked houses of the North bank and made for Sombreffe to cut the Prussians in two.

-The Garde, supported by the cavalry, pushed out of Ligny, driving the trails of fugitives before them.
-A gallant charge by IR.
+The Garde, supported by the cavalry, pushed out of Ligny, driving the trails of fugitives before them and a gallant charge by IR.
 21 was ridden down by the Cuirassiers.
 At the foot of the heights they formed square and the Cuirassiers struck out into the fields to the north trailed by their horse artillery which unlimbered to pound the Prussian rear positions above them while the cavalry trotted on in deep glittering lines of breastplates and horsehair crests.

-With the infantry in retreat and the guns in danger Blücher, received the report of his aid von Nostitz of the severity of the situation below.
-As Artillery Captain Reuter put it to General Pirch II with admirable understatement, “Matters are not looking very rosy” Pirch complemented Reuter on bringing up No. 6 Battery and grimly ordered him to “Cling to the position at all hazards” until he could cover his retreat, the General then left Reuter to gather some men to protect the guns, calling out “Soldiers, there stand your guns, are you not Prussians!”.
+With the infantry in retreat and the guns in danger Blücher, received the report of his aid von Nostitz, detailing in brief the severity of the situation below.
+As Artillery Captain Reuter put it to General Pirch II with admirable understatement, “Matters are not looking very rosy”, Pirch complemented Reuter on bringing up No. 6 Battery and grimly ordered him to “Cling to the position at all hazards” until he could cover his retreat, the General then left Reuter to gather some men to protect the guns, calling out “Soldiers, there stand your guns, are you not Prussians!”.

 This gallant advance was met by a wall of dark horseflesh and shining steel which charged down on their flank and scattered them.
 Blücher managed to escape the dispersion of the 1st Dragoons and rode to the head of the supporting 4th Kurkmrk Landwehr regiment accompanied by with some of his staff, this regiment gallantly made two charges against the ever advancing squares before having to break off and retire.
-As they withdrew the musketry of the Garde brought down Blücher’s horse, a fine grey given him by the Prince Regent when he was in Britain the year before, it was hit behind the girth on his nearside and terrified and confused, took the bit and bolted, then suddenly it’s life ebbed away and died.
+As they withdrew the musketry of the Garde brought down Blücher’s horse, a fine grey given him by the Prince Regent when he was in Britain the year before, it was hit behind the girth on the nearside.
+Terrified and confused, it took the bit and bolted, then suddenly it’s life ebbed away and died.
 It fell over on its opposite flank, pinning the old hussar who was not limber enough to spring from his stirrups and cried out for his trusted aid Count con Nostitz to save himself as he went down, but how could he?
-Von Nostitz heard his call and wheeled around his wounded horse.
+Von Nostitz heard his chief’s call and wheeled around on his own wounded horse.
 He saw to his horror Blücher’s distinctively snowy head struggling beneath his dead horse, and the impenetrable wall of Cuirassiers mounting the heights to pursue the Prussian cavalry.
-With no thought for his own safety Nostitz dismounted and ran towards the wave of death and skidded to a halt over his General, with no time to pull the old warrior from his mount Nostitz threw his cloak over the General’s head and then dropped to the ground as the French 9e Cuirassiers’ charge broke over them.
+With no thought for his own safety Nostitz dismounted and ran towards the wave of death and skidded to a halt over the Marshal, with no time to pull the old warrior from his mount Nostitz threw his cloak over Blücher’s head and then dropped to the ground as the French 9e Cuirassiers’ charge broke over them.
 The storm of flailing hooves passed but then came back in the other direction, followed in hot pursuit by Brandenburg Uhlans and the 2nd and 5th Dragoons of General Treskow’s Brigade.
-Nostitz was on his feet in an instant and bellowed for help, several Uhlans dismounted and pulled him from under his horse.
-Blücher was concussed, and contused and was groggily put astride Lt Schneider’s horse and led quickly to the rear by Nostitz and a few others were he was promptly evacuated from the field to Mellery 3 miles to the north.
+Nostitz was on his feet in an instant and bellowed for help, several Uhlans dismounted and helped pull him from under his horse.
+Blücher was concussed and contused and was groggily put astride Lt Schneider’s horse and led quickly to the rear by Nostitz and a few others were he was promptly evacuated from the field to Mellery 3 miles to the north.

 The last victory.

 The long hot day of uninterrupted fighting resulted in several things.
-Many dislocated or bruised shoulders, a fiery thirst in the mouths of the infantry, many face burns and burnt fingers and dangerous fire burns in general, and many empty cartridge boxes.
-The at 8:45 dying sun lit the great clouds of powder smoke with a rosy glow as clumps of Prussian infantry who had left the line to replenish their supplies of ball cartridge, were accosted by mounted officers ordering them to pack up and withdraw towards Tilly, a small village a mile south of Mellery.
+Many dislocated or bruised shoulders, a fiery thirst in the mouths of the infantry, many face burns and burnt fingers, plus many dangerous fire burns in general.
+On top of that and more worrying from a logistical point of view was the many empty cartridge boxes.
+At 8:45 the dying sun lit the great clouds of powder smoke with a rosy glow as clumps of Prussian infantry who had left the line to replenish their supplies of ball cartridge were accosted by mounted officers ordering them to pack up and withdraw towards Tilly, a small village a mile south of Mellery.